How to Build Enduring Innovation

 I believe enduring innovations, both products and ideas that genuinely make life better, require a triad of Thinkers, Feelers, and Doers.

-Most innovations start with a Thinker who has an idea that takes advantage of a big opportunity or addresses a genuine problem.
+Most innovations start with a Thinker with an idea that takes advantage of a big opportunity or addresses a genuine problem.
 Since the Thinker knows the innovation model requires the triad, she will share the idea first with a Feeler.

-“What do you think?” she asks the Feeler.
-“Do you think people need this?
+"What do you think?" she asks the Feeler.
+"Do you think people need this?
 Would they want this now or at some other point in time?
-Could they want it soon enough so that it’s an attractive investment on the basis of risk and required effort versus return?”
+Could they want it soon enough to be an attractive investment based on risk and required effort versus return?"

 If the Feeler thinks the idea has potential, the two will share it with a Doer.

 They ask the Doer:

 "Can you help us make this?"

 "How long will it take to bring this to market?"